Get Your Eco-Wear On

 Eco-Materials: Recycled plastic bottles, upcycled coffee grounds

 Rumi X designs and manufactures a variety of high-performance activewear for women using sustainable fibers.
-Their vision is to pioneer innovation in creating modern products made from environmentally conscious materials and methods that allow them to make a positive impact on the planet, transforming waste to recycled goods that would otherwise contribute to landfill or oceans.
+Their vision is to pioneer innovation in creating modern products made from environmentally conscious materials and methods.
+They want to make a positive impact on the planet, transforming waste to recycled goods that would otherwise contribute to landfill or oceans.
 They have mastered the art of creating activewear products from recycled plastic bottles and upcycled coffee grounds.
 The result is super soft fabrics with moisture-wicking properties and ultra-stretch.
 Next, they plan to release products created from discarded crab shells.

 To Conclude